 During Senior Year:

 - Students will be required to work in the faculty mentor’s laboratory to gain experience and potentially begin their research program.

 - Students can, but are not required to, participate in the UGA CURO program as part of their research experience.

-- Statement of Purpose (research interest and career goals in ECAM)
+- Essay (research interest and career goals in ECAM)

 - Unofficial Transcripts